nens/threedi-docs/source/d_scenario_archive.rst

 In which:

 | :math:`\delta \zeta` difference in water depth, fixed to 1.5 - 0
-| :math:`\delta t` time between the cell getting wet (volume > 0) and reaching a water depth of 1.5 m.
+| :math:`\delta t` time between the cell getting wet (volume > 0*) and reaching a water depth of 1.5 m.
 The water depth is defined as (water level - lowest DEM pixel in the cell)

 Cells that already have a water depth of 1.5 m at the start of the simulation are ignored.

+\* For optimisation purposes, the definition of a cell getting wet is actually not set to (volume > 0), but to (volume > 3.5 × 10\ :sup:`-5` ).
+Fun fact: this volume is used because it is the volume of a Dutch genever glass.

 .. note::